World Squash: World calendar of events

 World Squash works closely with the Player Association – the Professional Squash Association (PSA) – to control and co-ordinate the world calendar for squash.
 Championships are held in all major squash playing nations and are integrated with the World Championships and Major Games calendar to ensure that there are no clashes of dates.

 World Championships and major games

 The Championships Committee is responsible for running and promoting World Championships for men, women, juniors and masters at individual and team levels in both singles and doubles via National Federations.
-World Championships are run by World Squash Members, who tender for the events at least four years in advance.
+World Championships are run by World Squash Members, who tender for the events at least three years in advance.
 Team Championships are held every two years; and Open/Individual Championships are held annually.
-The committee is also responsible for ensuring that squash is represented in all major regional multi-sport games – squash is now included in the Pan-American Games, Asian Games, Commonwealth Games, World Games Pacific Games and All Africa Games.
+The committee is also responsible for ensuring that squash is represented in all major continental multi-sport games – squash is now included in the Pan-American Games, Asian Games, Commonwealth Games, World Games Pacific Games and All Africa Games.
 Starting with the 2028 Summer Olympic Games, Squash will be part of the Games.